 Poem by Walterrean Salley Be good to yourself— You deserve it.
 Take care of yourself While you're here.
 No one else can do it Better than you.
 Hold yourself up.
 Don't be your worst enemy.
 Nor a 'self hater, ' Like some love to do.
 Live and enjoy life.
 Look in the mirror and smile.
 Believe that good things Will happen for you.
 Be grateful that you were A candidate for life.
 And let such gratitude Show.
 Make the best choices for yourself.
 Exercise.
 Rest.
 And eat properly.
 For on such things the body thrives.
 Love yourself, And then you [...]

 Educational Resources for Beginning to Understand More of America's History to Stand Up Against Racism By Julia Jonson For racial healing to begin, understanding has to happen first.
 As yoga teachers, our job is to have compassion and teach awareness, which fosters empathy.
 Protests in favor of racial equality erupted after former police officer Derek Chauvin was caught on camera kneeling on George Floyd’s neck.
 Chauvin faces charges in the killing that lasted close to 9 minutes after Floyd called out for his mother and whispered that he couldn’t breathe.
-Protests for racial equality are happening against the backdrop of a global pandemic that has disproportionately [...]
+Protests for racial equality are happening against the backdrop of [...]

 In this first episode of TBY Talks, a foursome of friends waxed eloquent on the topic of Overcoming Obstacles.
 We felt it a timely topic as we collectively weather a global pandemic, social unrest, a historic election, and much more.
 TBY Co-Owners Julia Jonson and Andrew Gurvey had an enlightening conversation with TBY student Kadi Petridis and her fiancé Dr. Willie Underwood (bios below!).
 We hope this complimentary episode touches your life in some way. https://youtu.be/82VY-Z4v62E Kadi Petridis Kadi Petridis was born in Bamako, Mali, to a black Malian mother and a white American father who served in the Peace Corps in [...]